mattanddesign/Measure.js/readme.md

 **paragraphCount** *Default 3*

-Turns out it's a rather intensive process, I've found that limiting it to 3 paragraphs works is quick whilst providing a good indication of the measure.
+Turns out it's a rather intensive process, I've found that limiting to 3 paragraphs works quick whilst providing a good indication of the overall measure.
 This can be adjusted accordingly depending on if speed or accuracy is more important.
 Make sure to disable the plugin before pushing these changes to live, so you don't pass on the peformance hit.

 To adjust these values replace the block of code above with the following: